Jim Beavers: Career

 Beavers' compositions have received multiple Country Music Association (CMA), Academy of Country Music, Broadcast Music, Inc., and Nashville Songwriters Association International nominations and awards.
+He has been named Sony Music Publishing's Songwriter of the Year three times.
+To date, Beavers has co-written nine number-one songs.

-Beavers is currently chairman of the CMA and has co-written nine number-one songs.
+Beavers was elected and served as Chairman of the Country Music Association (CMA) in 2022.